irSilviana/ea-johndeerepayment/README.md

 - **Provides three modes of payment methods**:

-  - **Preselected Users**: Only preselected users will be able to use the John Deere payment method.
+  - **Preselected Users**: Only preselected users/customers will be able to use the John Deere payment method. (recommended)
-  - **Enabled Users**: All users who have the John Deere account enabled will be able to use the John Deere payment method.
+  - **Enabled Users**: All users/customers who have the John Deere account enabled will be able to use the John Deere payment method.
-  - **All Users**: All users will be able to use the John Deere payment method.
+  - **All Users**: All users/customers will be able to use the John Deere payment method.

 - **Account Details Input**: Allows customers to enter their John Deere account number and other details during checkout.